oct2pus/little-sebastian/README.md

-# Jadebot
-Jadebot is a chatbot for Discord I created partially out of the desire to make a discordbot and learn ruby, she is intended to be a flanderized version of Jade Harley from Homestuck.

-# Features
+# Lil Sebastian
-- Fully-featured moderation logging
-- fun commands like >cowsay (make a cow say things!) or >mspa (pulls up a random image from mspabooru based on search results)
-- Really loves you back!
-- Is adorable
+Lil Seb is a mod-log/moderation bot for discord split from [Jadebot](https://github.com/oct2pus/Jadebot) because I wanted to focus on her fun aspects and very few servers besides my own use these features.

-# Goals
+### Goals
+- Improve >clear
-- Improve Administration tools
+- Improve Role Monitoring
-- Improve leveling and related commands
+- \>massban and \>masskick
-- Help Command listing all available commands
-- Continue being adorable

-# Contribute
-Perform `bundle install` or manually install each gem using `gem install` that are found within the gem folder. if you would like to how correct "the RP" of jadebot, please either make a pull request with your suggestions altered in with an explaination in the pull request or leave a bug report with your suggestions.

-# Discuss
+### Discuss
 please join us at <https://discord.gg/D3vJQQF>!

-# Notice
-Jadebot currently has greeter and leveling features managed by "Use Voice Activity", disable Use Voice Activity to disable leveling and the greeter.
+### Running it yourself

+First enter the bin directory and then rename config.rb.example to config.rb, put in your Discord bot token and id in the corresonding variables.
+After that return to the root folder and perform `bundle install` or manually install each gem using `gem install` that are listed in the gemfile.
+Ensure you have a redis database currently running.
+To install Redis perform
+`
+sudo apt install redis-server
+`
+and then run
+`
+sudo systemctl start redis-server
+`
+you can then finally run
+`
+ruby run.rb
+`
+from within the root folder.